 The United Neighborhood Organization (UNO) administers a co-ed flag football league in eight elementary schools in Chicago’s Hispanic neighborhoods.
 Approximately 150 student-athletes in 5th to 8th grades participate in the league on an annual basis.
 The program is supported by the Chicago Bears and Bears Care and is free to all participants.

-The Bears vs. Browns game on Thursday, September 1 helped celebrate “USA Football Month” at Soldier Field.
+The Bears vs. Browns game on Thursday, August 29 helped celebrate "USA Football Month" at Soldier Field.
 The Chicago Bears provided several hundred complimentary tickets to different youth football leagues throughout Chicagoland.
-Youth football players from the Junior Bear Tackle Football league joined Bears players on the sidelines for the National Anthem and scrimmage during halftime.
+Youth football players from the Chicago Park District’s Junior Bear Tackle Football league and The Chicagoland Youth Football League (TCYFL) joined Bears players on the sidelines for the National Anthem and scrimmage during halftime.